pose_transformer_trainer

 -

-following the same principles as SMPL+H fitting - Reference: Create SMPL+H Documentation for detailed mapping guidelines
+- Reference: Create SMPL+H Documentation for detailed mapping guidelines

 - Ensure consistent joint correspondence between SMPL+H and robot URDF